-Effective: May 1, 2021
+Effective: November 15, 2021

-By accessing or using the Services, you confirm your agreement to be bound by these Terms.
+By accessing or using the Services or otherwise signifying your acceptance (in any manner designated by Helm) of these Terms, in each case whichever event is earlier, you confirm your agreement to accept and be bound by these Terms.
 If you do not agree to these Terms, you may not access or use the Services.

-Helm may immediately terminate these Terms or any Services with respect to you, or generally cease offering or deny access to the Services or any portion thereof, at any time for any reason.
+Helm may also immediately terminate these Terms or any Services with respect to you, or generally cease offering or deny access to the Services or any portion thereof, at any time for any reason.

 “Billing Document” means any form(s) submitted to Customer detailing the Services licensed and the amounts Customer is obligated to pay.